ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 When we had issues, it was hard to tell if the problem was with React Native or ViroReact.

 Debugging was a big challenge for us and the react native develop tools don't seem to work well with ViroReact.
+The documentation is quite expansive but it was not always up-to-date.

 But aside from that, once we were aware of the dev tools that worked and didn't work, we were able to quickly build an AR application.